 - This recipe uses frozen raw shrimp.
 If you use frozen cooked shrimp decrease the cooking time to 5-6 minutes.

-- The cooking times for this recipe may vary depending on the type of air fryer you have
+- The cooking times for this recipe will vary depending on the type of air fryer you have and the size of the shrimp you are using.

 - Feel free to add other seasonings to the shrimp to give them a different flavour such as garlic powder, onion powder, lemon pepper etc.